-The Company has a factoring agreement with external funding (Note 6).
+The Company has a factoring agreement with external funding (Note 5) of the March 31, 2022 consolidated unaudited interim financial statements.

 With the exception of employee benefits, the Company's accounts payable and accrued liabilities have contractual terms of 90 days.
 The employment benefits included in accrued liabilities have variable maturities within the coming year.